bturrubiates/FP-Coffee-Problem-1-Dawkins-Weasel/README.md

 hosts my personal solution.
 This solution is pretty barebones but it solves the weasel problem as described.

-It can be executed using the following command:
+It can be executed using the following commands:
 ```
 lein run
 lein run -- -g 1000 -m 0.05 -t "METHINKS IT IS LIKE A BADGER"